CPT Bonnie Alger

 Biography

-Captain Bonnie Alger is the Officer in Charge of The U.S. Army Chorus, the first female director in the ensemble’s history.
-A native of New Milford, Connecticut, she holds a doctorate in conducting from the University of Maryland - College Park, where she was a graduate assistant in the orchestra program and performing arts center.
-While at Maryland she sang with the University of Maryland Concert Choir in performances with the Baltimore and National Symphony Orchestras.
-Alger also holds a master’s degree in music education from the University of Southern California, a master’s degree in conducting from the University of Northern Iowa, and a bachelor’s degree from Lawrence University.
-Her dissertation focuses on the history and culture of women’s orchestras outside of the United States.
+Captain Bonnie Alger is the Executive Officer of The United States Army Band, as well as Officer in Charge of The U.S. Army Strings, The U.S. Army Band Support Element, and the Band’s Operations and Training teams.
+A native of New Milford, Connecticut, she holds a doctorate in orchestral conducting from the University of Maryland - College Park, a master’s degree in music education from the University of Southern California, a master’s degree in conducting from the University of Northern Iowa, and a bachelor’s degree from Lawrence University.